When Barry Lopez's Arctic Dreams - Imagination and Desire in a Northern Landscape appeared

 In 1990 when I photographed author Barry Lopez we found we had one thing

 in common.
-While I had been educated by Brothers of the Holy Cross in Austin he had the same congregation in Notre Dame.
+We had both been educated by the Congregation of the Holy Cross, he in Nortre Dame in Indiana and me in Austin, at St,.
+Edward's High School.
 We both agreed that our Catholic education had given us a

 more liberal understanding of the world which somehow gave us a